Applications will open in August

 - Student underrepresented in research

 - or a Transfer student from a 2-year campus, community, or technical college.

-Magellan Journey provides up to $1,000 in student salary/stipend for one semester of research for eligible students.
-Students without access to other awards, grants, or funds may be eligible for an additional semester of funding.
-Travel support for a conference/meeting presentation may also be available.
+Magellan Journey provides up to $1,000 in student salary/stipend for up to one year of research for eligible students.

 Future Funding Options